UKP-SQuARE/square-core/skills/reference-skill-example/README.md

 3. Write your own [logging.conf](logging.conf) to configure logging as needed.
 4. For using different methods for configuring the server and logging and for additional code that should run when the server is started, change the [main.py](main.py) as needed.
+5. Adapt the [Dockerfile](Dockerfile) to include potential new, added files.